Mbed-TLS/mbedtls/docs/architecture/mbed-crypto-storage-specification.md

 ### File namespace on ITS as a library for 0.2.0

 Assumption: ITS provides a 64-bit file identifier namespace.
-The Crypto service can use arbitrary file identifiers and no other part of the system accesses the same file identifier namespace.
+The entity using the crypto library can use arbitrary file identifiers and no other part of the system accesses the same file identifier namespace.

 * File 0: unused.
 * Files 1 through 0xfffeffff: [content](#key-file-format-for-0.2.0) of the [key whose identifier is the file identifier](#key-names-for-0.2.0).